Co-Founder, Chairman & CEO

 General Counsel and Chief Intellectual Property Counsel

 Robert Lindefjeld was previously a Partner at Jones Day, one of the largest and most prestigious law firms in the world where he was in charge of the Pittsburgh Office Intellectual Property Group.
 He has been lead counsel and second-chair in numerous intellectual property infringement matters in state and federal courts, district court, arbitration, and the International Trade Commission in a wide variety of technologies including computer chips.
 He has also been Senior Vice President and General Counsel, iVentureLab.com, where he was responsible, as now, for a host of legal issues for the company, including intellectual property law, securities law, employment law, real estate law, environmental law, and a broad range of other commercial agreements.
 Before that he was a Law Clerk to The Honorable Joseph F. Weis, Jr. of the United States Court of Appeals for the Third Circuit.
 He holds a Juris Doctor JD from Widener University School of Law, where he was Editor-in-Chief of the Law Review.
 He holds a BS in Biology from Norwich University, Military College of Vermont, and thereafter served as a Lieutenant in the United States Army Infantry.
 He is a Registered Patent Attorney and has been listed in The Best Lawyers in America, Chambers USA, America’s Best Lawyers for Business, Pennsylvania Super Lawyers and Massachusetts Super Lawyers.
-In addition to his role as chief legal officer for Nantero, Rob was elected in 2014 by his peers nationally to serve as a “Fellow” of the American Intellectual Property Law Association (AIPLA) and presently serves as the Chairman of the AIPLA’s Amicus Committee, the committee charged with making recommendations on amicus briefs to be filed in intellectual property cases pending before the United State Supreme Court and the United States Court of Appeals for the Federal Circuit and the regional Federal Courts of Appeal throughout the United States.
+In addition to his role as chief legal officer for Nantero, Rob serves on the Board of Directors of the American Intellectual Property Law Association (AIPLA), where he also serves as a “Fellow,” and is a past Chairman of the AIPLA’s Amicus Committee, the committee charged with making recommendations on amicus briefs to be filed in intellectual property cases pending before the United State Supreme Court and the United States Court of Appeals for the Federal Circuit and the regional Federal Courts of Appeal throughout the United States.
 He is also a Past Chairman of the American Bar Association Section of Intellectual Property Law, the world’s largest organization of intellectual property professionals, with a wide range of responsibilities including helping formulate our country’s national policy in the area of patents, trademarks, and copyrights before the U.S. Congress, the U.S. Patent and Trademark Office, the U.S. Copyright Office, and our nation’s courts.
-He is a Past Chairman of the AIPLA’s Licensing and Management of IP Assets Committee, the substantive committee tasked with monitoring and shaping legal developments in the area of patent licensing.
+He is a Past Chairman of the AIPLA’s IP Transactions Committee, the substantive committee tasked with monitoring and shaping legal developments in the area of patent transactions and licensing.
 Rob has also served as a member of the Local Patent Rules Committee for the US District Court for the Western District of Pennsylvania and as a “Master” for the Q. Todd Dickinson American Inn of Court and is a frequent speaker and interviewee on legal issues around the United States and the world.
 He is also a member of the board of directors for the Norwich University Applied Research Institute, the research and development entity of his alma mater.

 Dave Roberts, Ph D